 Horse Wound # 1.
-Heals in 7 weeks
+Healed in 7 weeks

 The animal below suffered a large full thickness wound after skin was torn off by a sharp object protruding from a wire fence.
 Just 7 weeks after twice weekly application of wheatgrass extract, rapid healing is obvious.
 Note how clean the wound is, with no sign of infection.
 Wheatgrass induces the wound surface to completely “seal over”.
 This helps prevent infection by insects, bacteria etc. and accelerates the healing process.

 Note at 7 weeks hair has completely covered the healed areas and there is no sign of scarring.
 According to the owner, this is an unusual phenomenon.

 Rapid healing after large full thickness skin tear.

 After 3 weeks' wheatgrass treatment, there is significant healing of the wound and no sign of infection.
 Note complete hair regrowth with significant shrinkage of wound at 7 weeks.

 The two photographs below at 10 weeks (L) and 18 weeks, show further healing with minimal scarring and complete hair coverage.

 Horse Wound #2.
 Healed in 9 weeks

 ”Today we rescued a 5 month old colt who had been attacked by dogs a few days ago.
 He had large infected wounds on both sides of his face and on his left front leg.
 The injury on the leg was so swollen that he couldn’t bend the knee joint."

 "Anything white you see in the photos is a maggot or worm.
 When the wounds were sprayed post debridement with ether and iodine, thin white worms were crawling out of everywhere!
 He’s getting penicillin, an oral paste for inflammation and pain, and daily wound cleaning with hydrogen peroxide and iodine.
 The wound is packed daily with an antibiotic ointment.”

 Nowadays, after many more years experience of helaing wounds with the spray, we know it should only be applied weekly.